“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 CHAPTER 9 – MEMENTO MORI

-A crucial piece in Theo’s plan refuses to fall into place, and with his eyesight worsening, and the discovery of a cancerous tumor in his father’s bladder, the search for his Querencia could be derailed.
+A crucial piece in my plan refuses to fall into place, and with my eyesight worsening, and the discovery of a cancerous tumor in my father’s bladder, the search for my Querencia could be derailed.

 I open my email to check if Burt has made up his mind.
 Nothing.
 I rest my forehead on my palm.
 By the end of December, I will have spent most of my severance, and have no alternative but to move, and if not Mexico, I’ll have to find a shared-living arrangement here in town, or farther North where rents are lower.
 I close my eyes, take a deep breath, stretch my head to relieve the tense pain in my neck, and exhale.
 I remove my reading glasses to wipe them clean.
 The sight in my left eye is getting worse.
 Not blurry, as would signal the need for a change of prescription to my contact lenses, but strangely distorted.
 With the fingers of my left-hand numbing and tingling during sleep, my left toes turning purple, and my left eye failing, it’s as if the entire left-side of my body is being devoured by a virulent parasite.